jMonkeyEngine/sdk-plugin-wizard/README.md

 TODO:
 - Provide a better method for module-suite existence.
 Currently only checking if directory exists.
 - Provide a better method for plugin existence.
 Currently only checking if directory exists.
-- New module integration is not complete - some files still require editing. @jayfella is in the process of doing this.